tomarrell/sumup-lessons/2019-12-16/scope-and-slice.md

 :::incremental
 - Global: variables defined here are accessible anywhere within the package that they were defined
-- Local: variables defined here and only accessible within their own *block* and below.
+- Local: variables defined here are only accessible within their own *block* and below.
 :::

 ---